-The committee reviews HSE performance and operational risk management on a quarterly basis.
+The committee reviews HSE performance including risk management at least three times a year.
 It receives detailed reports on:

-- overall HSE corporate governance - operational performance and preventive maintenance metrics - asset integrity programs - emergency preparedness, incident response and evaluation - people and process safety performance metrics, and - developments in and compliance with applicable legislation and regulations.
+- overall HSE corporate governance and performance - operational performance and preventive maintenance metrics - asset integrity programs - security and emergency preparedness, incident response and evaluation - people and process safety performance metrics, and - developments in and compliance with applicable legislation and regulations.